-Dairy cows are usually slaughtered at approximately six years of age, or when they can no longer produce milk.
-The dairy industry pushes the bodies of cows to the brink—for some until they are unable even to stand or walk.
-This level of deterioration means that meat produced from dairy cows is often used in cheaper meat products including ground beef.
+Dairy cows usually live to be six years of age at most, when they can no longer produce milk, and are usually sold to beef producers for slaughter.
+The dairy industry usually drives cows to maximize milk production, so meat produced from dairy cows is often used in cheaper meat products.

 Between the ages of six months and one year, cattle are sent to feedlots to be raised until they reach market weight.
-According to the U.S. Department of Agriculture, while facilities with a capacity of 1,000 animals make up only 5 percent of U.S. feedlots, these large feedlots are producing 80-85 percent of the country’s cattle.
-Cattle raised for beef will typically be slaughtered by the time they reach 2-3 years old.
+While facilities with a capacity of 1,000 animals make up only five percent of U.S. feedlots, these large feedlots are producing 80-85 percent of the country’s cattle.
+Cattle raised for beef will typically be slaughtered by 2-4 years old.

 How Long Do Calves Live?

-The length of time a calf will live in animal agriculture depends, in part, on whether the animal is male or female.
-Female calves born into the dairy industry are sometimes sold to be raised for meat, if they cannot produce enough milk, but will most likely be used as dairy cows.
+How long calves live in animal agriculture depends, in part, on whether the animal is male or female.
+Female calves born into the dairy industry are sometimes sold to be raised for meat, but are most likely used as dairy cows.
 When no longer able to produce milk, often at about six years old, dairy cows are sent to slaughter.

 While both male and female calves are raised for meat, some males born on dairy farms are killed soon after birth because they are considered unprofitable by the industry.
-Others are quickly sold to be raised for veal or beef production.
+Other male calves are quickly sold for veal or beef production.